tariqs26/portfolio/README.md

 ## About the App

-- personal portfolio to showcase, projects, skills, and contact information
+- personal portfolio to showcase, projects, skills, and contact information.
-- built with React and TypeScript
+- built with React and TypeScript.

 ## To Get Started